Simplemux/simplemux/README.md

 The specification of Simplemux can be found here: http://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux/.
 It was not adopted by the IETF, although some discussion took place.
 It specifies the *Fast flavor* and the *Normal flavor* (called *Compressed flavor* in the IETF draft).

 The specification of Simplemux *Blast flavor* can be found here: https://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux-blast/.
 It has never been discussed nor adopted by the IETF.

+## Logs and statistics

+The program [generates logs](/documentation/logs.md), and some [Perl scripts](/perl) have been built to get statistics and real-time information.

 ## Research papers